-Home > Pet Health Articles > Feline Rodent Ulcers
+Home > Shop By Condition > Autoimmune Diseases > Feline Rodent Ulcers

-Does your cat have inflamed sores, blisters or ulcers around the mouth?
-Is your cat losing weight, showing signs of discomfort or pain and not wanting to eat?
-These symptoms are signs of feline rodent ulcers.
+Does your cat have inflamed sores, blisters, or ulcers around the mouth?
+Is your cat avoiding food, losing weight, or showing signs of oral pain?
+These may be symptoms of feline rodent ulcers, a painful autoimmune condition that can cause discomfort and mouth sores.

-Traditional veterinary treatment for feline rodent ulcers is the use of steroids and antibiotics which can provide short-term relief.
-Using these medications long-term can have side effects and reduced efficacy.
+Traditional veterinary treatment for feline rodent ulcers often includes steroids and antibiotics, which can provide short-term relief - but many cat owners seek holistic options to reduce flare-ups and avoid long-term side effects.
 The good news though is that holistic treatments can be used (diet changes and supplements) to help control symptoms, minimize flare-ups and change your cat's quality of life for the long term!

 What Are Feline Rodent Ulcers?